We often get asked, both in professional and personal settings, where the best place is to start with VR.

 The PSVR system has one of the best VR libraries available, with some fantastic exclusives.
 However, it also has some technological limitations.
 A lot of the PSVR system uses very old hardware and peripherals, and it shows.
 The tracking, which uses a PlayStation camera sitting below or above your TV, is not up to par with other more modern tracking systems.
 The headset offers a screen and visuals that are woefully old in VR years, and the system as a whole won’t offer the same graphic fidelity in games as other systems.

-Like the Rift S, the PSVR is at the ends of its lifecycle.
-It was originally released for PS4, and is still compatible with PS5 through backwards compatibility (and a free camera adapter), but we’re waiting on some form of PSVR 2 to come in the future.
+PSVR is at the end of its life cycle and PSVR 2 is on the way.
+It was originally released for PS4, and is still compatible with PS5 through backwards compatibility (and a free camera adapter), but you might have trouble finding a bundle for sale this late in the headset’s life.

-If you don’t already own a PS4 or PS5 (or even if you do), another headset might be a better (and cheaper) option if you want to future-proof your VR experience.
+If you don’t already own a PS4 or PS5 (or even if you do), waiting for PSVR 2 or buying another headset is likely the easier, cheaper and better option if you want to future-proof your VR experience.

 Pros: Good for existing PS4 and PS5 owners, great library of content with fantastic exclusives, PS Aim Controller is great for games that support it.

-Cons: Hardware and tracking method is woefully out of date in 2020, device is at the end of its life cycle, no analog stick on Move controllers, lower graphical fidelity than other options.
+Cons: Hardware and tracking method is woefully out of date in 2022, device is at the end of its life cycle and hard to buy, no analog stick on Move controllers, lower graphical fidelity than other options.

-Similar to the Rift S, the Reverb G2 is a good second-generation headset that finds itself in a tricky position.
-It’s by no means perfect, but it sits smack bang in the middle of the PC VR price range — at $600, it’s more than a $300/$400 Quest 2/Rift S and less than a full Index kit at $1000.
+The Reverb G2 is a good second-generation headset that finds itself in a tricky position.
+It’s by no means perfect, but it sits smack bang in the middle of the PC VR price range — at $600, it’s more than a $300/$400 Quest 2and less than a full Index kit at $1000.

 Pros: Comfortable, best visuals on the market, cheaper than an Index, perfect for simulators and other niche use cases.

-Cons: Can’t compete with Quest 2 in terms of reliability and price, controller tracking not as good as other headsets.
+Cons: Can’t compete with Quest 2 in terms of reliability and price, controller tracking was inconsistent on original model (but newer model may offer improvements in that area).

 There you have it!
 This is our absolute beginner’s guide to VR.